ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'get_pub_keys', whose value is encoded as in {{gid-post}} with the following modification:

+  - The first array may be empty, if the Client does not wish to filter the request public keys based on roles.
   - The second array contains zero or more identifiers of group members for the group identified by "GROUPNAME".
 The Client indicates that it wishes to receive the public keys of all nodes having these identifiers.

+  As mentioned, both arrays can not be empty at the same time.

 The specific format of public keys as well as identifiers, roles and combination of roles of group members MUST be specified by the application profile (OPT1, REQ2, REQ9).